How can I apply for a B-1 or B-2 visitor visa?

 Individuals from certain countries, including those participating in the Visa Waiver Program (VWP), do not need to get a visa abroad before entering the United States for short tourist visits.
 Read more about the ESTA program here.

 Most citizens of Canada are B-1/B-2 visa exempt and can enter the United States with only a Canadian passport.
 For more information on Canadian visitors to the U.S., contact our Los Angeles immigration attorney for a free consultation.

 How to apply for a B Visa at a U.S. Embassy or Consulate abroad

 Typically, applying for a B visa is fairly straightforward.
-Individuals may apply for a B visa in his or her home country, prepare an official form and the proper documentation, pay the fees and make a visit to a U.S. Embassy or Consulate for a personal interview.
+Individuals may apply for a B visa in his or her home country.
+Applicant must prepare an official form and the proper documentation, pay the fees and make a visit to a U.S. Embassy or Consulate for a personal interview.

 It is very important to take the process seriously.
 Failure to provide a complete application can lead to a visa denial, which can have adverse affects later on.

 What forms and documents should I prepare for my B visa application?

 Your application for a B-1 or B-2 visa will consist of the appropriate U.S. Department of State form as well as documents collected by yourself.
 The Nonimmigrant Visa application form, DS-160, can be completed only online prior to the scheduling of the nonimmigrant visa interview.
 The remaining documents and forms you will bring with you to the visa interview.

 The B-1/B-2 visa application should include the following items: